pbrowne011/personal-site/content/posts/shiftreg1.md

 register.

-This post was meant as an introduction to reading datasheets, understanding shift registers, and building circuits with it.The purpose of the second post is to solve the mystery: what exactly *are* the applications of the 74HC595N in systems today?
+This post was meant as an introduction to reading datasheets, understanding shift registers, and building circuits with it.
+The purpose of the second post is to solve the mystery: what exactly *are* the applications of the 74HC595N in systems today?
 How is it used in the devices below?

 <figure>